CLI Commands

 Example:

-dhenara outputs list --agent-id code-reviewer --limit 5
+dhenara outputs list --agent-id autocoder --limit 5

 outputs compare